-This rule change request from AEMO seeks broad changes to the Reliability and Emergency Reserve Trader (RERT).
-The RERT is a type of strategic reserve that allows AEMO to pay a premium for additional capacity to be on stand-by in case of emergencies when the demand and supply balance is tight.
+The RERT is a last resort mechanism that allows AEMO to pay a premium for additional capacity to be on stand-by in case of emergencies when the demand and supply balance is tight.

-The Commission has made a draft rule that is a more preferable rule.
-The draft rule will allow AEMO to procure reserves for the 2019-20 summer through the new framework.
+The Commission has made a final rule that is a more preferable rule.

 Technical working group

-A technical working group is helping to inform the AEMC’s assessment of this rule change request.
-The group comprises experts from generators, network businesses, retailers, consumer groups and AEMO.
+A technical working group helped to inform the AEMC’s assessment of this rule change request.
+The group comprised experts from generators, network businesses, retailers, consumer groups and AEMO.